 In the past, it fell to the groom to organize and pay for the honeymoon.
 Of course, these days, this responsibility is mostly shared.

 The bride’s family was historically responsible for financing the wedding, while the groom’s family paid for the rehearsal dinner.
 This tradition is no longer rigidly followed either, at least in the United States.
+Want to learn more about rehearsal dinners or need help on your rehearsal dinner speech, we’ve got your back.

 Leading up to the wedding ceremony, the groom’s biggest responsibility is selecting, requesting, and coordinating his groomsmen.